ROCm/rpp/Readme.md

 ## [Instructions to build the library](#rpp-installation)

-The Radeon Performance Primitives (RPP) library has support for three backends: HIP, OpenCL, and CPU:
+The ROCm Performance Primitives (RPP) library has support for three backends: HIP, OpenCL, and CPU:

 * Instructions for building RPP with the **HIP** backend **(default)**:
 ```